 Age for beef heifers at first mating

-Well grown British breed heifers can be mated as early as 15 months to calve at 24 months, but require extra managerial effort if good results are to be obtained.
+Well grown British/European breed heifers can be mated at 15 months to calve at 24 months.

 The two main advantages of mating heifers as yearlings instead of two- year-olds are:

 - heifers mated as yearlings produce an extra calf during their life in the herd